Suspected Parkland shooter "restless," laughing in jail

 The visitor log shows that Cruz's attorneys have been his most frequent visitors as well as investigators and a psychologist.

-Florida prosecutors on Wednesday were presenting their case for a formal indictment to a grand jury in Fort Lauderdale.
+These insights into Cruz's life behind bars coincides with Florida prosecutors on Wednesday presenting their case for a formal indictment to a grand jury in Fort Lauderdale.
 Among those who testified were members of the Snead family, with whom Cruz was living at the time of the shooting.

 Family attorney Jim Lewis told reporters after the Sneads' testimony that "nobody saw this coming, nobody could predict this."
 He added that "my clients are gun owners, and they're safe gun owners."